hakimjonas/valar/README.md

   `Translator` typeclass.
 * **🧪 Enhanced ValarSuite**: Updated testing utilities in `valar-munit` now used in `valar-translator` for more robust validation testing.
-* **⚡ Reworked Macros**: Simpler, more performant, and more modern macro implementations for better compile-time validation.
+* **⚡ Reworked Derivation**: Simpler, more performant inline metaprogramming for better compile-time validation.
 * **🛡️ MiMa Checks**: Added binary compatibility verification to ensure smooth upgrades between versions.
 * **📚 Improved Documentation**: Comprehensive updates to scaladoc and module-level README files for a better developer experience.